-- 3.5 The committee was informed that the procedure can provide rapid pain relief. - 3.6 The committee was informed that this procedure is primarily used for sclerotic lesions. - 3.7 Different types of radiofrequency ablation devices may be used in this procedure, including bipolar and monopolar electrodes, but not all can be used for sclerotic lesions.
+- 3.5 The committee was informed that the procedure can produce rapid pain relief. - 3.6 Different types of radiofrequency ablation devices are used in this procedure, including bipolar and monopolar electrodes. - 3.7 The committee was advised that this procedure is primarily used for lytic lesions. - 3.8 The committee noted that evidence on the additional benefit of radiofrequency ablation as an adjunct to kyphoplasty or vertebroplasty is limited.